 Manage Their Reputation

-Many businesses understand the importance of having a presence on review sites and therefore set up their profiles but then leave them to fend for themselves.
+Many businesses understand the importance of having a presence on review sites and therefore set up their profiles.
+What happens next is crucial.
+Setting up these sites is one thing; monitoring them is another story.
 Pay attention to what you build.
-Use the good reviews and learn from the bad reviews.
-With our Mentions tool, knowing what happens in conversations across the web is easy.
+Use good reviews and learn from the bad reviews.
+With Online Reviews features on the dashboard, knowing what happens in conversations across Google My Business, Facebook, and Yelp listings can be easy.

 Promote Their Business Online

 Your local clients probably don’t have huge marketing budgets.
 Therefore, it’s important to maximize your efforts where you can.
 With the right tool, like our white label reputation management service, you can do a lot with not much.
 Share positive reviews, build a referral system, and showcase their wonderful customer service.

 As a Service of Its Own